distributed-text-services/specifications/Documents-Endpoint.md

 Unlike with other methods, the response headers after a successful `DELETE` request should *not* include a `Location` header.

+A "Link" header should also be included specifying the URL for the machine-readable API documentation.

 #### Successful response body

 In a successful `DELETE` request, the response body should be an XML object with the same structure as a `GET` response (see [above](#default-request-and-response-body-format)), but containing the old contents of the deleted text section.
 This allows the client to quickly recognize whether the correct segment(s) was removed on the server.